deep-neural/web-store/README.md

 - Node.js 18+ and npm/yarn
 - Python 3.7+
-- Docker and Docker Compose
+- Docker and Docker Compose (for deployment)
 - Google Cloud SDK (for deployment)

 ### Clone Repository